COVESA/ifex/README.md

 ## Installing and use python version(s) with `pyenv`

-NOTE: Pyenv can set up virtual environments but is often considered no the best choice for that, and we don't use it that way.
+NOTE: Pyenv can set up virtual environments but is often considered not the best choice for that, and we don't use it that way.
 Pyenv's most important function is to download, compile, and install a particular python version from source code.
 If your system python version is one that is not supported by this